"Patients with advanced colorectal cancer who are no longer responding to other therapies will now have another option, a new oral medication.

 - stage III colon cancer after surgery to remove the tumor

-- Do not use ELOXATIN if you are allergic to any of the ingredients in ELOXATIN or other medicines that contain platinum.
-Cisplatin and carboplatin are other chemotherapy medicines that also contain platinum.
+Do not receive ELOXATIN if you are allergic to any of the ingredients in ELOXATIN or other medicines that contain platinum.
 See the end of this leaflet for a complete list of the ingredients ELOXATIN.

 Ask your doctor if you are not sure if you take a medicine that contains platinum.

-What should I tell my doctor before treatment with ELOXATIN?
+What should I tell my doctor before receiving ELOXATIN?

-Before receiving ELOXATIN, tell your doctor if you:
+Before receiving ELOXATIN, tell your doctor about all of your medical conditions, including if you:

 - are pregnant or plan to become pregnant.
-ELOXATIN may harm your unborn child.
-You should avoid becoming pregnant while taking ELOXATIN.
-Talk with your doctor about how to avoid pregnancy.
+ELOXATIN may harm your unborn baby.
+Females who are able to become pregnant should avoid becoming pregnant and should use effective birth control during treatment with ELOXATIN.

 - are breastfeeding or plan to breastfeed.
 It is not known if ELOXATIN passes into your breast milk.
-You and your doctor should decide whether you will stop breastfeeding or not take ELOXATIN.
+You and your doctor should decide if you will receive ELOXATIN or breastfeed.
+You should not do both.

-ELOXATIN is given to you through your veins (blood vessels).
+- ELOXATIN is given to you into your vein through an intravenous (IV) tube.

-- Your doctor will prescribe ELOXATIN in an amount that is right for you.
+- Your doctor will prescribe ELOXATIN in a dose that is right for you.

-- It is very important that you do exactly what your doctor and nurse have taught you to do.
+- It is very important that you do exactly what your doctor and nurse tell you to do.

 - Some medicines may be given to you before ELOXATIN to help prevent nausea and vomiting.